How to Start Mpesa Business in Kenya

 Minimum M‐Pesa Investment for Agents

-(i) Kshs 100,000 per outlet for float.
+(i) Kshs 100,000 per outlet for a float

 (ii) Kshs 100,000 for SIMEX (SIM replacement cards).